 - SCP-492 - Animated Cloth Dummy, a sapient humanoid animatronic that possesses level 1 security clearance.
 It was recovered from a pirate attraction from an abandoned amusement park.
 Staff calls him "Captain Jack".
 He’s old, but friendly.

 - SCP-529 - Josie the Half-Cat.
 Not a Mix-and-Match Critter, but literally the front half of a cat.

 - SCP-530 - Carl the Variable Dog.
 What is variable about him... well, varies.
 From day to day, Carl changes his dog breed and body mass.
 What also changes is his number of noses, mouths, limbs, eyes, ears, etc. None of this seems painful or voluntary on Carl's behalf.

 - SCP-999 - The Tickle Monster, who is encouraged to stay in its play pen, but is otherwise free to roam around the facility.
 SCP-999 is a 120-lb orange Blob Monster with sapience.
 Touching SCP-999 makes its "victims" uncontrollably happy and laugh hysterically.
 SCP-999 loves to do this to people, also being a Friend to All Living Things.

 - Zig-zagged with Hank Pym who is able to control ants, become a giant and shrink down to ant-size... and uses them For Science! until his girlfriend (see the Wasp, below) convinces him to become more proactive.

 - Subverted by Wasp.
 She starts out following this pattern, then got bored and decided to convince Hank Pym that they should become superheroes.

 - In The Simpsons, there is a Treehouse of Horror episode where both Lisa and Bart get superpowers.
-After getting his powers Bart declared "I must only use these powers to annoy!".
-He annoys bad guys.
+After getting his powers Bart declared "I must only use this powers to annoy!"
+He becomes a superhero to annoy bad guys.